Frequent Questions—Offshore Wind and Whales

-There are different populations of humpback whales around the world, some of which are listed as “threatened” or “endangered” under the Endangered Species Act.
-The population of humpback whales in the North Atlantic (also known as the West Indies Distinct Population Segment) is not listed as threatened or endangered.
+The population of humpback whales in the North Atlantic is not listed as threatened or endangered under the Endangered Species Act.
 However, all humpback whales are protected under the Marine Mammal Protection Act.
-More information about the status of humpback whale stocks in U.S. waters can be found in NOAA Fisheries Marine Mammal Stock Assessment Reports.
+More information about the status of humpback whale stocks in U.S. waters can be found in NOAA Fisheries’ marine mammal stock assessment reports.

 What does NOAA Fisheries do to minimize the impact of offshore wind development on whales?

 NOAA Fisheries helps avoid and minimize impacts to protected species and their habitats throughout the life cycle of offshore wind energy projects.
 We are responsible for several regulatory processes that ensure energy projects comply with the laws protecting our marine resources.